Adamcake/Bolt/README.md

   - X11 development libraries (`libX11-devel` or `libx11-dev` on most package managers)

 Once that's done, simply build with cmake as you usually would.
 It's recommended to build with the same compiler you compiled CEF with; specify CC and CXX env vars to point to your C and C++ compiler respectively.
-- `cmake -S . -B build -G Ninja -D CMAKE_BUILD_TYPE=Release` (or Debug)
+- `cmake -S . -B build -G Ninja -D CMAKE_BUILD_TYPE=Release`
 - `cmake --build build`
+- `cmake --install build --prefix build`

+Then you can run the executable in the build/Bolt directory.
+If the first command doesn't work, it's advised to delete the `build/` directory before trying again.
+If you make changes and want to rebuild, rerun the second and third commands.
+To install permanently (in Program Files on Windows or /usr/local anywhere else), run the third command without the --prefix arg.

 ## Disclaimer
 Bolt is an unofficial third-party project and is not in any way affiliated with any of the games or companies it interacts with.
 Said games and companies are not responsible for any problems with Bolt nor any damage caused by using Bolt.

 Bolt is NOT a game client.
 It simply downloads and runs unmodified game clients.
-Bolt has absolutely no ability to automate gameplay.
+Bolt has absolutely no ability to modify or automate gameplay.